 - VOW to stand with communities disproportionately affected by climate change and air pollution; and

-- VOW to inform your community, family, and friends about these issues so that we can collectively demand environmental justice in our communities.
+- VOW to inform our families and friends about these issues so that we can collectively demand justice in our communities.

 No matter the color of their skin, everyone has a right to breathe clean air, and that right is a civil right for all.